GET THE LATEST STATE LEGISLATIVE RESULTS HERE. x

 In 2020, the last time The States Project funded state legislative races Kansas, fewer than 1,000 votes decided the result of every single House district that we fueled to attempt to shift the balance of power.

-This November, the entire chamber is up for re-election.
-To end the rightwing supermajority, we will need to protect every vulnerable Democratic-held district and flip two additional seats, but we believe achieving this goal is within reach.
+In 2024, the entire legislature is up for re-election.
+To end the rightwing supermajority, we will need to protect every vulnerable district and flip two additional seats in the House, or three in the Senate.
+We believe achieving these goals are within reach.

 FUEL OUR WORK